 - 1. Make use of various linear and angular measuring instruments and design the gauges based on type of fit required. - 2.
-Identify the elements and prepare block diagram of measurement system. - 3.
-Evaluate the response of measurement systems for various test inputs. - 4.
+Identify the elements and prepare block diagram of measurement system & Evaluate the response of measurement systems for various test inputs. - 3.
+Make the use of process planning sheet & tolerence chart preparation. - 4.
 Make use of principles of transducers for measuring linear and angular dimensions. - 5.
 Understand the standard of measurement, tolerance system, direct and indirect methods and other techniques in measurement.